Most ERP implementations fail before they start.

 Plan for continuous improvement.
 ERP systems evolve with your business.
 Schedule regular reviews of how you’re using the system and where additional capabilities could add value.

-ERP implementation success depends on realistic planning, thorough preparation, and commitment to seeing it through, even when problems emerge.
+ERP implementation success depends on realistic planning, thorough preparation, and commitment to seeing it through—even when problems emerge.

 Companies that rush through early phases to get to vendor selection faster pay for that speed with extended implementations, cost overruns, and systems that never quite work as expected.
+Companies that skip governance, data reconciliation disciplines, or hypercare planning discover why those things exist—usually at the worst possible moment.

 Wiss’s Technology Solutions team guides companies through ERP selection and implementation—from initial requirements definition through post-launch optimization.
 We combine accounting expertise with technical implementation experience to help you avoid common pitfalls and achieve the business results that justified the investment.